TMJ Syndrome- Causes, Symptoms and Treatment by Dr. Moshe Laub

 What can cause TMJ syndromes?

-There are various causes for TMJ syndrome, such as: stress, position of the static effort; such as studying or working in front of a computer or laptop, lying on a couch supporting the jaw by one hand, other uncomfortable positions, changes in occlusion, occlusal interferences (changes in the dynamics of the bite), loss of posterior support, trauma, dental work, certain oral habits (clenching or grinding of teeth), disease processes, or just wear and tear on the joint, secondary to aging.
+There are various causes for TMJ syndrome, such as: changes in occlusion, occlusal interferences (changes in the dynamics of the bite), loss of posterior support, trauma, dental work, certain oral habits (clenching or grinding of teeth), disease processes, or just wear and tear on the joint, secondary to aging.
 Traumatic events such as a blow or punch to the jaw can break the jaw bone itself, or stretch the muscles and even injure the disc, causing problems in the joint.
 Birth trauma may play a role in breast feeding problems, as many unnatural births or C-Sections are traumatic to the baby's cervical spine and the TMJ joint due to the severe pull administered to the newborn's head, neck, and jaw during delivery.
 A traumatic event such as an automobile accident that involves whiplash can cause hyper-extension of the cervical spine.
 As the lower jaw lags behind in this motion, it can result in over extension of the joint itself, compression of the TMJ disc, and internal disruption of the TMJ joint.
 Major dental work may also contribute to problems of the TMJ.
 Spending extended periods of time with the jaw in a maximally expanded position puts a lot of strain on the muscles and disc in the joint.
 It is also possible that children or adults with dental appliances, such as braces or retainers, may have impaired bite and function of the joint that can lead to problems.
 Certain oral habits, such as clenching or grinding of the teeth (also known as bruxism), can cause spasm in the muscle and induce inflammatory reactions and strain on the joint.
 Eventually this habit can cause changes in the teeth and a person's bite itself, which will eventually cause more changes in the actual joint.
 Abusive oral habits or occupational conditions (e.g., holding the telephone receiver between the shoulder and ear) can irritate the TMJ and lead to TMJ syndrome.
 The jaw is also susceptible to degenerative changes (Osteo-Arthritis) secondary to "wear and tear", aging, or simply from grinding the teeth at night.
 The degeneration of the joint involves the breaking down of the cartilage and disc that serve as a smooth liner for the joint and the growth of bone that causes the joint surfaces to be more jagged, thus causing pain, clicking, and popping with movement.
 Certain disease processes, such as rheumatoid arthritis, may contribute to problems in the joint.
 This inflammatory disease, which affects most of the joints in the body, can cause destruction and erosion of the bone and cartilage of the joint, especially in children.
 Another common cause involves displacement or dislocation of the disk that is located between the jawbone and the socket.
 A displaced disk may produce clicking or popping sounds, limit jaw movement and cause pain when opening and closing the mouth.
 The TMJ-disk also can develop a hole or perforation, which can produce a grating sound with joint movement.
 Bruxism (teeth grinding) causes micro-trauma to the joint capsule, ligaments and soft tissue, leading to symptoms from active trigger points and adhesions.
 Other causes of TMJ syndrome include: Capsulitis of the TMJ (AKA: Retrodiscitis) and Synovitis.